k-kc/debates-in-bpt/docs/final1.md

 Write an essay that addresses all of the following:

 **On Intellectual Inheritance**
-- Which figures from Units 1–3 is this contemporary thinker drawing on to think about their problem?
+- Which figures from our course is this contemporary thinker drawing on to think about their problem?
 Identify explicit references, thematic echoes, and conceptual inheritances from the tradition.

 **On Historical Urgency**
 - What is the specific historical problem this thinker is confronting?
 Move beyond general categories to identify the particular crisis, condition, or challenge that makes their intervention urgent and distinctive.